 Rearranging, we can solve for L:

-How to calculate the load cell sensitivity if a factory calibrated value is not given
+How do I calculate the load cell sensitivity if a factory calibrated value is not given?

-If the load cell is not factory calibrated, it must be field calibrated to determine the sensitivity.
-This is done through the following steps:
+If the load cell is not factory calibrated, it must be field calibrated to determine the sensitivity, following these steps:

 - Record the no-load output voltage of the load cell,